What's on Your Mind (Pure Energy)

 "What's on Your Mind (Pure Energy)" is a song by American synth-pop band Information Society that was released as a single in 1988.
 The "Pure Energy" subtitle derives from a sample of Leonard Nimoy's voice from the Star Trek episode "Errand of Mercy".
-There are also samples of DeForest Kelley and Richard Tatro's (The Android Norman) voices from the episode "I, Mudd".
-John Leland of Spin magazine called it a "pretty potent dance record".
+There are also samples of DeForest Kelley (the character Dr. McCoy) in the song's introduction, saying, "it's worked so far, but we're not out yet." and Richard Tatro's (The Android Norman) voices from the episode "I, Mudd".

-In 2009, VH1 ran a countdown of the 100 Greatest One Hit Wonders of the '80s.
-Information Society's "What's on Your Mind (Pure Energy)" placed at number 74 on the countdown despite the fact that the group had two other top 40 hits: "Walking Away" (number 9) and "Think" (number 28).